Adrien-25/Adrien-25/README.md

 ### Hi there, I'm Adrien Schmidt! 👋

-I'm a Fullstack Web Developer based in [Annecy].
+I'm a Fullstack Web Developer based in Annecy.
 I'm passionate about exploring and learning new technologies.
 Here's a bit about my journey:

 ### 🔧 Skills and Tools
 - 💻 Programming Languages: Javascript / HTML5 / CSS3 / PHP / Sass / MySQL / Python